MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cluster-extension-deployment-errors.md

 ### Timed out waiting for resource readiness

-When trying to install a Kubernetes application fails, this error might occur.
-Here are detailed error messages:
+The installation of a Kubernetes application fails with the following error messages:

 > job failed: BackoffLimitExceeded